tamarheisler/Files-Bundler/README.md

 5. click Apply and then OK to have the change take effect.

-- Example for running a command: fib bundle --output file1.txt --lang "c c++ java javascript" --sort --author "anonimus" -> Will return: an output file in the current directory, that includes, ordered by the programming language, all the files that are written in c, c++, java and javascript and are under the current directory.
+- Example for running a command:

+  fib bundle --output file1.txt --lang "c c++ java javascript" --sort --author "anonimus"

+  -> Will return:
+     An output file in the current directory, that includes, ordered by the programming language, all the files that are written in c, c++, java and javascript and are under the current directory.
      Including "anonimus" as the author, on the buttom of the output file (file1.txt)